 Most of the entrepreneur blogs I liked had one thing in common: A face.
-Gary had a fantastic appeal with his own cover picture wielding a device in some fancy place.
-However, I thought the use of black was cool for tech but not ideal for my genre – cartoons.
+Some research here shows that a face does make a difference.
+GaryV had a fantastic appeal with his own cover picture wielding a device with some nice high-tech looking mise-en-scene in the background.
+However, while the pervasive use of black was cool for tech it was not ideal for my genre – cartoons.
 Seth, on the other hand, had a great colour scheme had me re-evaluating what might be more befitting the art and animation genre.
-Fortunately, I found this picture taken at Montmartre, that just happened to have a whif of Gary’s pose, combined with a fraction of the style of Seth.
+Fortunately, I found this picture below taken at Montmartre, that just happened to have a whiff of Gary’s pose, while emulating Seth’s cheery saturated colours.

 For those who need to get an easily customizable WordPress theme, Twenty Eleven (as well as Twenty Ten/Thirteen/Fifteen) come highly recommended.
 In its original form, however, I found the font choices limited, as well as a “Site Identity” bar that took up unnecessary white space at the top.
 Considering the hot areas of F-Pattern research, the content got pushed way too low for my liking.

 It turns out I had to scroll right (or zoom out).
-This is a drawback of deviating from the common F-pattern layout.
+This is a possible drawback of deviating from the common F-pattern layout.
 A minor risk, some may say, but a risk, nonetheless.